 - 34 St. near V Ave. (street parking, and one of the most popular places to start the trail)

 The Guemes Channel Trail also follows the old railroad route, and the plan is to connect to downtown Anacortes and the Tommy Thompson Trail, and the other direction to Washington Park.
 You can read more about that here.

 The trail is around 2 miles round trip and has views of Guemes Channel, Guemes Island, Cypress Island, and the Washington State ferry.
-It is also north facing, has some beach, and is partially shaded.
+It is also north facing, with some beach at low tide and partial shaded.

 If you are unfamiliar with Anacortes, getting to the trail can be a little tricky at first.

 To get there take HWY 20 (also called Oakes Ave.) along this section of road, and turn at Ship Harbor Blvd.
 Go straight until the road tees and take a left on Edward’s Way.
 Follow this road to the cul de sac where you can park, and the trail is to the right.
 (If you find yourself passing the road that leads to the Washington State ferry terminal, you’ve gone

 On the north and east side of Cap Sante Marina, Rotary Park has a short paved walk that takes about 8 minutes one-way.
 It is partially shaded with views of the marina and ends at a viewpoint with a gazebo that overlooks Fidalgo Bay, the jetty, and the marina.
 There is also access to